-- our expectations regarding clinical trials, the timing of clinical results, development timelines and regulatory filings and submissions for our product candidates; - our intention to commence a Phase 3 clinical trial of TNX-102 SL in patients with fibromyalgia, or FM, during the second quarter of 2015; - our ongoing Phase 2 clinical trial of TNX-102 SL for post-traumatic stress disorder, or PTSD (the AtEase trial); - our intention to commence a Phase 2 clinical trial of TNX-201 for episodic tension-type headache, or ETTH, during the second quarter of 2015; - our liquidity and our expectations regarding our needs for and ability to raise additional capital; and - the amount, and our expected uses, of the net proceeds of this offering.
+- our expectations regarding clinical studies, the timing of clinical results, development timelines and regulatory filings and submissions for our product candidates; - our expectations regarding the status and timing of our ongoing Phase 3 clinical study of TNX-102 SL (cyclobenzaprine HCl sublingual tablets), or TNX-102 SL, in patients with fibromyalgia, or FM, or the AFFIRM study; - our intention to commence our RE-AFFIRM study, a second Phase 3 clinical study of TNX-102 SL in patients with FM, during July 2016; - our intention to commence a Phase 3 clinical study of TNX-102 SL in patients with post-traumatic stress disorder, or PTSD, during the first quarter of 2017; - · our liquidity and our expectations regarding our needs for and ability to raise additional capital; and - the amount, and our expected uses, of the net proceeds of this offering.

-These forward-looking statements are based on our current expectations and projections about future events and they are subject to risks and uncertainties known and unknown to us that could cause actual results and developments to differ materially from those expressed or implied in such statements, including the risks described under "Risk Factors" in this prospectus supplement, and the other information in this prospectus supplement, the accompanying prospectus and our Annual Report on Form 10-K for the year ended December 31, 2013.
+These forward-looking statements are based on our current expectations and projections about future events and they are subject to risks and uncertainties known and unknown to us that could cause actual results and developments to differ materially from those expressed or implied in such statements, including the risks described under "Risk Factors" in this prospectus supplement, and the other information in this prospectus supplement, the accompanying prospectus and our Annual Report on Form 10-K for the year ended December 31, 2015.